Maria-Isabel Carnasciali, Ph.D.

 National Science Foundation, “S-STEM: A Scholarship Program to Increase Retention In Engineering (ASPIRE): Improving Work-Study-Life Balance,” PI: J. Nocito-Gobel; Co-PIs: M. Carnasciali, C. Martinez, 2012-17.

-Kern Foundation (KEEN Topical Grant), “New England Integrating Curricula with Entrepreneurial Content (ICE) Workshop”, PI: M. Carnasciali; Co-PI: J. Nocito-Gobel (UNH), D. Carpenter (Lawrence Tech.
+Kern Foundation (KEEN Topical Grant), “New England Integrating Curricula with Entrepreneurial Content (ICE) Workshop”, PI: M. Carnasciali; Co-PI: J. Nocito-Gobel (University of New Haven), D. Carpenter (Lawrence Tech.
 U.) 2013-14.

 Kern Foundation, “Kern Entrepreneurship Education Network (KEEN) Program Development Grant.”
 Co-PIs: J. Nocito-Gobel, M. Carnasciali, 2011-13.